-Ecological benefits are just as important to the economic benefits.
+Ecological benefits are as important as the economic benefits.
 Through the recycling of waste, the risk of blocked drainages in cities and settlements and the related disaster risks of flooding can be reduced.
-This is a crucial point, as flooding and the risk it poses for developing countries may be amplified by indiscriminate waste disposal or unplanned
+This is a crucial point, as flooding and the risk it poses for developing countries may be amplified by indiscriminate waste disposal or unplanned construction in natural drains.
+In addition, the aesthetics of the surroundings and cleanliness of the community are enhanced, and the potential for disease is reduced.